JessicaGarson/NYU-Intro-to-Python-Spring-2018/Monday Febuary 5th/about.md

 ### How to Prep for Next Class
 7:55 - 8:00

-## What We Will Accomplish By the End of Next Class
+## What We Will Accomplish By the End of Class
 - You will have your environment set up to write code in Python3
 - You will write code in markdown
 - Make your first commit on GitHub